top of page

 Writing Dialogue for Characters

-Good dialogue comes from voice.
-Not everyone speaks the same way.
+Good dialogue emerges from their unique voice.
+Not everyone speaks in the same way.

-• What they say vs. what they don’t say
+• What they say versus what they omit.

 Literally me